Monday, Feb 22…Matthew 4:3, 4

 There is a certain tribe of indigenous people that had an interesting rite of passage for a boy to become a man.
 On the night of his thirteenth birthday, the boy would be blindfolded and led deep into the forest.
 There, the blindfold would be removed and he would be left in total darkness to spend the night alone.
 He would hear the howl of the wolf, the growl of the bear, and the snarl of the mountain lion.
 He would hear the cracking and snapping of twigs and branches and prepare himself for any approaching danger.
 Then, as dawn came, and he began to see the leaves and trees and colors of the forest, he would also see something else.
 He would see that not far away stood an armed warrior from his tribe who had been there throughout the night.
 The boy would also notice that this warrior was his father who had been ready to defend him from all danger.
 He was never alone for his father was with him.
 (Dr. David Fiddes, Back to God Hour)

-We in ourselves are no match for the evil one but when we are in the wilderness, striving to live according to the word of God, we can be confident that our Heavenly Father will be our guard and defender.
+We in ourselves are no match for the evil one, but when we are in the wilderness striving to live according to the word of God, we can be confident that our Heavenly Father will be our guard and defender.
 He will take whatever wilderness experience we are facing and turn it into an opportunity for growth and ministry.
+Count on it!

 One thing I ask of the Lord, this only do I seek: that I may dwell in the house of the Lord all the days of my life, to gaze on the beauty of the Lord and to seek him in his temple.

 The Psalmist delighted in the presence of God and desired to behold the beauty of the Lord and to dwell in his Temple.
 I love that verse and share the same desire for the presence of God and for his beauty to be reflected in my own life.
-The only part that I had trouble understanding was what it meant to dwell in his Temple.
+The only part that I have trouble understanding is what it means to dwell in his Temple.
 Sounds like it means hanging out in church all day, and for a pastor that’s almost a reality.
 However, the Hebrew believer did not make a distinction between the loving God in everyday life and their worship.
-Life was a unity and whether one was eating, working, being hospitable, or worshipping, the Hebrew recognized God’s presence and beauty in the very act and not as a separate experience.
+Life was a unity and whether one was eating, working, being hospitable, or worshipping.
+The Hebrew recognized God’s presence and beauty in the very act and not as a separate experience.
 Do you dwell with God (recognize his presence) in all of life or just when you are in church?
-Do you separate out the sacred from the secular and think you need a more mystical experience to satisfy your soul?
+How about right now?
+Do you separate out the sacred from the secular and think you need a mystical experience to satisfy your soul?